NHSDigital/nhs-notify-supplier-config/packages/events/src/cli/README.md

 ## parse-excel.ts

 Parse an Excel file containing PackSpecification and LetterVariant sheets and convert them to domain objects.
+All parsed objects are validated against their respective Zod schemas to ensure data integrity.

 ### Usage